 The certificate in therapeutic massage is designed to prepare an individual to become a professional massage therapist.
-This three-semester, 648 hour program meets the entrance requirements for the Massage and Bodywork Licensing Exam (MBLEx).
+This three-semester, 664 hour program meets the entrance requirements for the Massage and Bodywork Licensing Exam (MBLEx).
 The program includes the study and practice of various massage techniques, anatomy, physiology, kinesiology and on-campus clinical experience.
-Requires 30 credit hours.
+Requires 31 credit hours.
+Gainful employment information for certificates in the Therapeutic Massage program can be found at www.kish.edu/massage.